1. About trazodone

-Trazodone passes into breast milk in very small amounts, and hasn't been linked with any side effects.
+Trazodone passes into breast milk in very small amounts, and has not been linked with any side effects.

 It's important to continue taking trazodone to keep you well.
 Breastfeeding will also benefit both you and your baby.

-If you notice that your baby isn't feeding as well as usual, seems unusually sleepy, or you have any other concerns about your baby, talk to your health visitor or doctor as soon as possible.
+If you notice that your baby is not feeding as well as usual, seems unusually sleepy, or you have any other concerns about your baby, talk to your health visitor or doctor as soon as possible.